Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Methods

 \section{Methods}

+Single-crystal \CTS{} was synthesized following the recipes described in Refs.~\cite{CTS_npj_2022, CTS_tripleQ_natcomm, CTS_composition_2024}.
+Since slight over-doping of Co is known to induce qualitatively different magnetic properties~\cite{CTS_composition_2024}, the crystals were meticulously characterized by measuring temperature-dependent magnetization along the $c$-axis.
+As shown in Fig.~\ref{CTS}(c), our diffraction data confirm accurate composition control we achieved for this work: magnetic Bragg peaks associated with over-doped Co$_x$TaS$_{2}$ ($x > 1/3$), characterized by $\mathbf{Q}_{\nu} = (1/3, 0, 0)$~\cite{CTS_composition_2024}, are absent.
+Furthermore, the lower magnetic transition temperature \TNt{} is highly sensitive to Co content, reaching a maximum of 26.5\,K at $x \approx 0.325$, corresponding to minimal Co vacancies~\cite{CTS_composition_2024}.
+Only samples exhibiting \TNt{} = 26.5\,K were used for the study.
+Thus, the term “\CTS{}” throughout this work refers specifically to samples that exhibit two magnetic transitions and stabilizes the tetrahedral triple-$\mathbf{Q}$ ground state, with a minimal level of vacancies [see Fig.~\ref{CTS}(b)].

-Single-crystal \CTS{} was synthesized following the recipes described in Refs. \cite{CTS_npj_2022, CTS_tripleQ_natcomm, CTS_composition_2024}.
-The obtained crystals were meticulously characterized by measuring the temperature-dependent magnetization along the $c$-axis, which serves as a reliable indicator of Co composition \cite{CTS_composition_2024}.
-Notably, only samples exhibiting \TNt{} = 26.5\,K were selected for the measurements in this study, ensuring high quality with minimal Co vacancies \cite{CTS_composition_2024}: this transition temperature is sensitive to the exact amount of Co compositions.
-Using CYTOP (CTL-809M, Asahi Glass, Japan), a total of 172 single-crystal \CTS{} pieces (12.05\,g) were co-aligned on multiple aluminum plates, achieving a mosaicity within approximately 2$^{\circ}$.
-The co-aligned assembly was oriented in the $(HHL)$-horizontal geometry (see Fig. \ref{align} in Appendix).
-A sample holder without \CTS{} crystals was also prepared to measure background signals, independently.
+Using CYTOP (CTL-809M, Asahi Glass, Japan), a total of 172 single-crystal \CTS{} pieces (12.05\,g) were co-aligned on multiple aluminium plates, achieving mosaicity within approximately 2$^{\circ}$.
+The co-aligned assembly was oriented in the $(HHL)$-horizontal geometry (see Fig.~\ref{align} in Appendix A).
+A sample holder without \CTS{} crystals was also prepared to measure background signals independently.

-INS data were collected at the 4SEASONS time-of-flight spectrometer at J-PARC, Japan \cite{4SEASONS}.
-Using the repetition-rate-multiplication (RRM) technique \cite{Jparc_RRM}, we simultaneously collected data from multiple incident neutron energies: 46.7, 22.0, 12.8, 8.3, and 5.8\,meV from a chopper frequency of 200 Hz.
-Data were acquired at 5, 30, and 45\,K, with azimuthal sample rotation over 160$^{\circ}$, and symmetrized according to the symmetry operations of the \CTS{} crystal structure.
-We used the Horace \cite{Horace} and Utsusemi \cite{Utsusemi} software packages to analyze and visualize four-dimensional $S(\mathbf{q},\omega)$ maps.
-Background estimation was conducted by measuring the empty sample holder under identical conditions.
+INS data were collected at the 4SEASONS time-of-flight spectrometer at J-PARC, Japan~\cite{4SEASONS}.
+Using the repetition-rate-multiplication (RRM) technique~\cite{Jparc_RRM}, we simultaneously collected data from multiple incident neutron energies: 46.7, 22.0, 12.8, 8.3, and 5.8\,meV from a chopper frequency of 200 Hz.
+Data were acquired at 5, 30, and 45\,K, with azimuthal sample rotation over 160$^{\circ}$, and symmetrized according to the symmetry operations of the \CTSideal{} crystal structure.
+The symmetrization process does not introduce any artificial distortion to the observed $S_{\perp}(\mathbf{q},\omega)$ profile, as confirmed by a direct comparison with unsymmetrized data (see Appendix G).
+We used the Horace~\cite{Horace} and Utsusemi~\cite{Utsusemi} software packages to analyze and visualize four-dimensional $S_{\perp}(\mathbf{q},\omega)$ maps.
+Background estimation was performed by measuring the empty sample holder under identical conditions.
 Unless otherwise specified, the INS data are shown in this work after background subtraction.